Table of contents

 • Although examples or recommendations are provided as to which information should best be represented in the title string, each implementor as the freedom to modify it to best suit his needs.

 • Enumerations for very stable entities with limited set only, otherwise code lists.
 Stations codes are code lists.
+See also Catalog of code lists.

 • Where possible, existing UIC code lists should be favored.